 Malaysia has an established financial sector that is gradually moving towards digital finance.
 According to stakeholders, Malaysian finance has traditionally been dominated by large brick-and-mortar banks, but more startups and digital solutions have entered the market as the digital segment has grown, with some partnerships emerging between startups and bigger banks.
 COVID-19 has accelerated the growth of digital finance.
 Usage of e-payment services recorded a higher growth of 30.2% to 7.2 billion transactions in 2021 (2020: 5.5 billion, 13.5%).
-Total outward e-remittance transactions increased significantly, valued at RM10.3 billion or 56.2% growth from the previous year.282 This growth has allowed the FinTech market of Malaysia to be able to challenge the markets of other economies and present itself as a major player in the regional FinTech scene.
-Digital payments and e-wallets are leading the Malaysian FinTech space, although the overall market is quite diverse283.
-Malaysian FinTechs are also making use of innovative information-gathering techniques to extend credit and insurance to SMEs in the economy, entering segments of the market where high transaction costs had previously precluded traditional banks from offering such services284.
+Total outward e-remittance transactions increased significantly, valued at RM10.3 billion or 56.2% growth from the previous year.
+This growth has allowed the FinTech market of Malaysia to be able to challenge the markets of other economies and present itself as a major player in the regional FinTech scene.
+Digital payments and e-wallets are leading the Malaysian FinTech space, although the overall market is quite diverse and extend credit and insurance to SMEs in the economy, entering segments of the market where high transaction costs had previously precluded traditional banks from offering such services to services and the previously precluded traditional banks from offering such services.